Father and daughter on Dal Lake, Srinagar, Kashmir, 1996 © Steve McCurry

 Steve McCurry: India presents thirty-seven extraordinary and newly printed images made throughout dozens of trips to the subcontinent, some of which have been ingrained within the public consciousness for decades and others which have not yet been seen publicly.

-India, explains the photojournalist, captivated him from the start, and its hold over him never slackened.
+India captivated McCurry from the start, and its hold over him never slackened.
 While Philadelphia, where he spent his childhood, and New York, where he made his career, seemed to lend themselves to black and white, this was one place that simply could not be translated in grays.

-of the many laborious but unforgettable hours spent shooting in the streets of India, McCurry says, “I’ve treasured every moment.”
+Of the unforgettable hours spent shooting in the streets of India, McCurry says, “I’ve treasured every moment.”
 Steve McCurry: India was on view at the Rubin Museum and organized in collaboration with the International Center of Photography in 2016.
 You can purchase the accompanying book by Phaidon here.

 Tailor carries his sewing machine through monsoon waters, Porbandar, Gujarat, 1983 © Steve McCurry